-Ben Couch, Instructor
+Ben Couch, Chief Instructor

 I'm a guy who just loves martial arts, and the arts in general.
 I received my master's degree from the University of Arizona in Literary Criticism, though I left academia a long time ago.
 Still, I love reading, writing, and research to this day.
 In my work, I head up the employee training department for a national group of retirement communities.